klaudhaus/lit-up/README.md

 ### Asynchronous updates

-All update functions are called with `await`.
-That means that you can use an `async` function, or a function that returns a promise, and `lit-up` will wait for the promise to be resolved before re-rendering the view.
+If the update is an `async` function, or any function that returns a Promise, then `lit-up` will wait for the promise to be resolved before re-rendering the view.

 ```js
 const updates = {